fnaghetini/3D-Resource-Estimation/README.md

 ## Important Notes

-- This Julia notebook is currently in Portuguese and **it will be updated to English ASAP**.
+- This Julia notebook is currently in Portuguese, although **it will be updated to English ASAP**.

 - Open this project in [`Pluto.jl`](https://github.com/fonsp/Pluto.jl) environment (greater or equal to v0.12.20).